woocommerce/woocommerce-subscriptions-importer-exporter/tests/README.md

 	$ grunt --version

-2) Change to the WCSG plugin root directory.
+2) Change to the WCSIE plugin root directory.

 Install the WCS grunt dependencies by running the npm installer with the following command: